misicode/misicode/README.md

 💼 I'm currently working as a software developer with Java <br>
 📖 I'm currently learning about cloud with Azure <br>
 🌸 I like to design and program in my free time <br>
-🎮 And also, I love terror movies, video games, anime and cats
+🎮 And also, I love terror movies, video games and anime

 <!-- TECH STACK -->